joncoons/Manufacturing-Vision-Accelerator-AMD64/Hands-on-Lab/sections/solution/cis_module.md

 The 'inference' directory contains three files - two which handle the output tensor from Azure Custom Vision's ONNX export, and one that inteprets the output of a YOLOv5 object detection model, created in Azure Machine Learning AutoML for Images and exported to ONNX.

 Within the module folder, there are two Dockerfiles present - one for GPU acceleration using Nvidia and one for CPU acceleration for AVX2/AVX512 capable processors.
-Within each of these are comments regarding which files to include/excluded depending on your target camera hardware.
-Please note that to run any of the vision examples, you will need a processor capable of at least AVX2 (Advanced Vector Instruction)
+Within each of these we've included comments regarding which lines to include/excluded depending on your target camera hardware.

+Please note that to run any of the vision examples, you will need a processor capable of at least AVX (Advanced Vector Instruction Set), regardless of acceleration.
+You may run into issues with older Intel NUC devices using Atom or Celeron processors which do not support this.
+You can check [Intel's website] (https://www.intel.com/content/www/us/en/support/articles/000057621/processors.html) for more information, or run 'grep flags /proc/cpuinfo' in linux.